Your baby’s world at 5 months: growing stronger every day

 - Encourage your baby to raise their head and push up on their arms to watch what is happening in the world around them.

 - Hold your baby upright under the arms.
 Slowly lower them until their feet touch the table, bed, or your lap to help them get a feel for standing in the future.

 - Help your baby learn to sit up on their own.
 Start by propping them up in the corner of a couch or chair, which can prevent them from falling over.

 - Try to get your baby to follow faces or bright objects with their eyes.

 - Help your baby pick up small toys, such as 1-inch blocks.
 (Keep smaller objects that can cause choking out of your baby's reach and mouth.)

 Sleeping patterns at 5 months

 - Your baby might be sleeping 12 to 15 hours a day, including naps.

-- She could wake up more often during the night to feed and may not sleep more than 5 to 6 hours at a stretch.
+- They could wake up during the night to feed and may not sleep more than 5 to 6 hours at a stretch.

-- She might start to sit up and wake herself in the process.
-If possible, let her try to get back to sleep on her own instead of immediately trying to provide comfort.
+- They might start to sit up and wake up in the process.
+If possible, let them try to get back to sleep on their own instead of immediately trying to provide comfort.